-Extensive research and more than sixty interviews with stakeholders and experts in Illinois have identified utility-scale batteries as showing particular promise in the state.
-Utility-scale batteries have growing demand in both balancing regions of Illinois and create a more secure, reliable grid.
+As the result of extensive research and more than 60 interviews with stakeholders and experts in Illinois, the American Jobs Project has identified utility-scale batteries as showing particular promise for economic development in the state.

-Illinois is a leader in energy storage research and is well positioned to capitalize on its unique innovative ecosystem and advantageous location and climate for manufacturing.
+Illinois is a leader in energy storage research, and is well-positioned to capitalize on its unique innovation ecosystem, advantageous location, and climate for manufacturing.
+There is growing demand for utility-scale batteries in the state, both for balancing regions and for creating a more secure, reliable grid.
 Opportunities to leverage this momentum to further serve growing regional, national, and global markets offer real benefits for the state economy and Illinois residents.

 However, there are several barriers hindering Illinois’ battery industry and preventing it from reaching its full potential.
-These barriers to growth range from high and unclear interconnection costs to a lack of alignment of workforce development and industry needs.
+These barriers to growth range from high and unclear interconnection costs to a lack of alignment of workforce development programs with industry needs.
 Illinois must address these roadblocks in order to become a competitive hub for grid-scale, advanced energy storage.